…

 Back in my day

-When I was at high school (and let me say straight up that I have no soft-focus romantic fondness for my high school days – quite the reverse actually) there was an enthusiastic PE teacher who we really didn’t appreciate properly at the time.
-The “bearded ball man” (as he was known) made himself available to loan balls and other sporting gear during lunchtimes.
-Sometimes he also organised lunchtime competitions: basketball, soccer, volleyball — even European handball and korfball!
-In retrospect, I think this guy considered it a core part of his duties—he took the idea of Physical Education literally.
-I wonder if such initiatives would be appreciated (at least by the parents and other teaching staff) today?
+Back in my day at high school (and let me say straight up that I have no "Wonder Years" fondness for my high school days) there was an enthusiastic PE teacher who we really didn't appreciate properly at the time.
+The "bearded ball man" (as he was known) would often distribute and collect balls and other sporting gear during lunchtimes.
+Sometimes he also organised lunchtime competitions: basketball, soccer, volleyball — even European handball and [Korfball(http://en.wikipedia.org/wiki/Korfball)!
+In retrospect, I think this guy considered it a core part of his duties – my guess is he took the idea of Physical Education literally.
+I wonder if such initiatives would be appreciated today?

 And what of the parents?
-Do they know that their kids are inactive and bored?
+Do they know this is going on?
 And if so, do they agree with it?
-Do they really want their precious little darlings to sit around all day on their increasingly fat arses?
+Do they really want their precious little darlings to sit around on their increasingly fat arses?
 Or would they rather their kids engage in a bit of schoolyard rough-and-tumble, and live with the odd skunned knee or muddied school uniform?
-Judging by the number of parents who deliver Junior right to the school gate in oversized urban assault vehilces, you’ve got to wonder!

-But I know where I stand: risk skunned knees any day…
+Geez, I know where I stand: risk them getting skunned knees any day…